Bhagyalakshmi Temple

 Bhagyalakshmi temple is a shrine dedicated to a Hindu goddess located in Hyderabad, India.
 This temple is located adjacent to the city's historic monument Charminar.
-Charminar is under care of Archaeological Survey of India (ASI), while a Hindu trust manages the temple dedicated to the Goddess Lakshmi.
+Charminar is under care of Archaeological Survey of India (ASI), while a Hindu trust manages the temple dedicated to the Goddess Bhagyalakshmi.
 The origin of the temple is currently disputed and the current structure that houses the idol was erected in the 1960s.
 In 2012, Telangana High Court stopped any further expansion of the temple.
 In 2013, ASI declared the temple structure as an unauthorised construction.